Greyhound Care & Standards

 DNA RESULTS

-If you intend to register your female for breeding, GRV recommends applying for your DNA kit as early as possible to allow sufficient time for your DNA results to be returned to Greyhounds Australasia (GA) and recorded by before your greyhound is in season.
+If you intend to register your female for breeding, GRV recommends applying for your DNA kit as early as possible to allow sufficient time for your DNA results to be returned to Greyhounds Australasia (GA) and recorded before your greyhound is in season.
 For more information contact GA on 03 9548 3500.

 FEES